How long will it take to get my credit card?

 Approx 10 days from application to receive the card

-The quickest credit card applications are likely to be those of instant decision credit cards, which offer a response in minutes when people apply online via the bank's website.
+The quickest credit card applications are likely to be instant decision credit cards, which offer a response in minutes to applications made online via the bank's website.

 During an instant decision application all or any of the following checks can be completed automatically:

-- Verify your identity and the identity of any other person relevant to the application (i.e. anyone that is financially linked to the applicant, more on financial linking here).
+- Identity verification: of the applicant and any other person relevant to the application (i.e. anyone that is financially linked to the applicant, more on financial linking here).